 13 Nov Realistic Rates of Muscle Gain

 For men, the primary benefit of more muscle tissue is psychological.
-It improves confidence, fills out the T shirts, and in some cases, can even raise how they are viewed socially amongst their peers.
+It not only fills out the T-shirts, but it fills out the confidence levels, too.

 For women, the primary benefit is more physiological.
 The more LBM (Lean Body Mass) somebody carries, the higher their daily energy expenditure (calories burnt) will be.
 This is especially important for females due to them naturally weighing less in general.
 The higher someone’s lean body mass, the more calories they can consume.